bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

 ### Project files, configurations and user secrets IDs

+The user secrets store to be operated on by the `dotnet user-secrets` tool can be specified in two different ways:
+1. Directly using the Id option to specify the `UserSecretsId`.
+1. Indirectly via a Visual Studio project file.

 - A `UserSecretsId` can be added to a Visual Studio project file to associate the project with a specific user secrets store.

 - When a Visual Studio project file has a `UserSecretsId` the project's code can use secrets in the associated user secrets store via ASP.NET Core's Secret Manager.